 - Microorganisms: Bacteria, viruses, and parasites can cause gastrointestinal illnesses.

 Knowing which contaminants are present in your water will help you select the right filtration method.
 Consider testing your tap water for a detailed assessment.
-(Link to EPA-approved water testing kits)

 Types of Home Water Filters